cypress-io/cypress-documentation/source/api/cypress-api/dom.md

 })
 ```

-**Tip:** if a Cypress test fails with "element is invisible" error, but you are sure the element should be visible, you can debug visibility check yourself by stepping through the `Cypress.dom.isVisible` code, see {% url "Debug the Element Visibility Problems in Cypress" https://glebbahmutov.com/blog/debug-visibility/ %}.
+**Tip:** if a Cypress test fails with "element is not visible" error, but you are sure the element should be visible, you can debug the visibility check yourself by stepping through the `Cypress.dom.isVisible` code, see {% url "Debug the Element Visibility Problems in Cypress" https://glebbahmutov.com/blog/debug-visibility/ %}.

 ## Is window